ADHD Guide

 Capture speed.
 When a thought hits, you need to get it out of your head in under ten seconds.
 If your planner is buried in a folder inside an app behind a login screen, that thought is gone before you get there.
 The best digital planners are one tap away.

 Progress visibility.
 ADHD brains are fueled by visible progress.
-A planner that shows you what you’ve done — not just what’s left — keeps you motivated.
-Done walls, completion percentages, streak counters.
-These aren’t gimmicks.
-They’re dopamine infrastructure.
+A planner that gives you a place to record what you’ve done — not just what’s left — keeps you motivated.
+A done list, a finished-tasks page, somewhere your completed work actually shows up.
+That’s not a gimmick.
+It’s dopamine infrastructure.

 The Full System Approach